Detailed Judgement On Umar Akmal Released - UrduPoint

 Detailed Judgement On Umar Akmal Released

-The Chairman of the Pakistsn Cricket Board's Independent Disciplinary Panel, Mr Justice (retired) Fazal-e-Miran Chauhan has submitted his detailed judgement on the Umar Akmal case to the PCB
+Chairman of the Independent Disciplinary Panel, Mr Justice (retired) Fazal-e-Miran Chauhan, late Thursday afternoon submitted his detailed judgement on the Umar Akmal case to the Pakistan Cricket Board, which has now been uploaded at pcb website

-Both periods of ineligibility will run concurrently, meaning Umar Akmal will now become eligible to return to cricket activities on February 19, 2023.

-Umar Akmal was charged with two breaches of Article 2.4.4 of the PCB Anti-Corruption Code in two unrelated incidents on March 17.
-On April 9, the PCB referred the matter to Chairman of the Disciplinary Committee after the batsman opted not to request for a hearing before the Anti-Corruption Tribunal.
+Umar Akmal was charged with two breaches of Article 2.4.4 of the PCB Anti-Corruption Code in two unrelated incidents on 17 March.
+On 9 April, the PCB referred the matter to the Chairman of the Independent Disciplinary Committee after the batsman opted not to request for a hearing before the Anti-Corruption Tribunal.

 Justice Chauhan in his remarks said: “It appears that he (Umar Akmal) is not prepared to show remorse and seek apology, make admission that he failed to fulfill his responsibility under Anti-Corruption Code, Article 2.4.4, rather he tried to take refuge under the pretext that in the past whenever any such approaches were made, the matter was reported by him.